 2. Do you have a puppy / kitten package?

 Yes!
-For puppies, we offer two different packages, depending on your puppy’s age.
-For kittens, we offer one package.
+For puppies and kittens, we offer two different packages, depending on your new pet's age.
 Click here for more information.

 3. How long will I have to wait before seeing a doctor?